 “We leave a dollar bill folded into origami, like a ring or plane.” — Nandini

 “We give $5 and a little Lego figurine.
 The hardest thing is just remembering.
 I can’t tell you how many times they’ve woken up brokenhearted that the Tooth Fairy forgot.
 We always make some excuse like, ‘We forgot to crack the window.’
-I finally learned to set the alarm on my iPhone as soon as I remember it.” — Jordan
+I finally learned to set the alarm on my phone.” — Jordan

 “When I was little, my parents would leave $1 and a note from the tooth fairy, so I did the same with my daughter.
 I upped the ante, though: I wrote rhyming poems every time in flowery handwriting.
 Also — and I should preface this by saying that we are Jewish — on the subway one morning, Lila asked me point blank, “Wait, is the tooth fairy real?”
 I was taken by surprise, totally unprepared, but I felt that at her age (she was 8 or so) I couldn’t lie to her face, so I said, “Well, no.” She was shocked and devastated, and had so many questions — so who writes the notes?
 Who leaves the money?
 Etc. And I told her.
 She couldn’t believe it — “Parents?!?!”
 And I said, yeah, it’s like Santa Claus.
 And she said, “SANTA CLAUS IS PARENTS??!” — Anna